 What should I do if I receive a fraud report?

-If you have the option, the best practice is to contact your client to solve the issue and ask them to call their bank to stop any potential chargebacks.
+You will be notified of the fraud report by SumUp, and our team will provide you with further instructions.
+If you can, we recommend contacting your customer to solve the issue and ask them to call their bank to stop any potential chargebacks.